Horiz21/persona5-calling-card-generator/README.md

 - Generate Persona 5 style calling cards
 - Customize details such as background, paragraph and character/letter style
+- Easy-to-use GUI

 An example of generation is shown below:

 ![Calling Card](image/persona5_card.png)

-## Requirement

-To run the script, at least two libraries, NumPy and Pillow (PIL), need to be installed.
-These libraries are installed by default for users who configure their Python environments with Anaconda.

-## Usage
+## How to use

+- For users unfamiliar with Python, a packaged `.exe` file is posted on the release page of this repository, which can be downloaded and used.
+Currently, only the Windows version is available.
-For those familiar with Python or willing to read the code, all you need to do is read and modify the input parameter `card = CallingCard(...)` in the `main()` function of the `demo.py` file.
+- For those who are familiar with Python or are willing to read the code, all you need to do is read and modify the input parameter `card = CallingCard(...)' in the `main()` function of the `demo.py` file. ` input parameter in the `main()` function of the `demo.py` file.
+Note: At least one library, Pillow (PIL), needs to be installed to run this script.

-For the rest, an easy-to-use GUI is under development and will probably be presented as a web page.
-This may take some time due to the author's limited energy and knowledge and experience in web development.

 ## Parameters

+For GUI users, help documentation is available in the lower left corner of the software interface (the '?' button).
+For interested developers and advanced feature users, this section shows more detailed instructions.

 ### `CallingCard`